 1) How is a BRASH™ Engine different from an internal combustion (IC) engine?

-All engines convert energy (usually stored as fuel) into power.
-IC engines burn refined petroleum to produce hot combustion gases that move a piston when they expand in the cylinder.
+All engines convert energy (usually from fuel) into power.
+IC engines burn refined petroleum to produce hot combustion gases.
+Those hot gases move a piston within a cylinder.
 The IC process is so fast that combustion products are produced and then dissipate almost immediately.
 The process generates so much heat that IC engines must shed half of it through a radiator or out the tailpipe to keep the engine from overheating.
 The engine must be operating at a minimum idling speed to achieve such rapid detonation, and then must use a multi-speed transmission to maintain engine speed in the range of 2000-4000 rpm.

 BRASH ™ Engines, in contrast, are external combustion (EC) engines.
 The combustion process can be separated from the mechanical expansion step because energy produced by the combustion process is transferred through another working fluid to move the piston.
 Fuel can therefore be burned at a rate consistent with the engine's demand for heat energy at a lower temperature, and can ramp up or down based on the work demand.